Information Gap

 Theoretical Support

-- Interaction Hypothesis (Long 1996): Information gaps trigger negotiation of meaning — clarification requests, confirmation checks, comprehension checks — which facilitates acquisition
+- Interaction Hypothesis (Long 1996): Information gaps trigger negotiation of meaning, including clarification requests, confirmation checks, and comprehension checks, which facilitates acquisition

 - TBLT: Information gaps are the prototypical task type in task-based syllabi